likebike/PyHPy/input.example/blog/Mako_Cheat_Sheet.html.md

     * NOT SURE IF THIS IS THE RIGHT PAGE FOR THIS: Sane search paths.
     * NOT SURE IF THIS IS THE RIGHT PAGE FOR THIS: error reporting
     * IN MARKDOWN CHEAT SHEET:  Mention double-space and equalSignHeader extensions
+* Mention the featues we didn't cover.  %block.  %page.  %namespace...